shelajev/lion-water/README.md

 - People stop running when they get wet and show an umbrella
 - You win when all people are wet

+## Level Generation
+- Levels are procedurally generated using a seeded random number generator
+- You can share specific levels by sharing the URL with the seed parameter
+- Example: `water_game.html?seed=12345` will generate the same level every time
+- If no seed is provided, a random one will be generated and added to the URL

 ## How to Run
 1. Make sure you have all the required image files in your directory:
    - lion.png